corrode/corrode.github.io/content/podcast/s02e03-thunderbird/index.md

 impact on the world than Mozilla Thunderbird.
 The email client has been around for over two decades and has been a staple for many users (me included).

-Dealing with a legacy codebase that servers millions of users is no easy feat.
+Dealing with a legacy codebase that serves millions of users is no easy feat.
 The team at MZLA, a subsidiary of Mozilla, has been working hard to modernize the core of Thunderbird by writing new parts in Rust.